 "One of the problems is that there are few early warning signs, that can be vague and attributed to other ailments by the time it's diagnosed, the majority of people are in the late stages," Greenwald said.

 Janis Hardy, a Pleasant Grove resident who has been battling the disease for two years, said the fight is "pretty much constant" since there are few effective treatment options.
-Hardy has stage four pancreatic cancer and has been participating in clinical trials through the Huntsman Cancer Institute.

 "I have to scan every three months to see if the disease is progressing and switch to another medication," Hardy said.
 "I had a scan last month and found out I had a new tumor.
 They decided my chemotherapy was ineffective so now I'm going on a clinical trial."